Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Configuration.md

 We encourage you to experiment with a `RetryTimeoutSeconds` value suitable for your hardware.
 Higher, paradoxically, is usually less safe.

 `MaxRunningConcurrentTests` sets how many UI tests should run at the same time.
-It is an important property if you want to run your UI tests parallel, checkout the inline documentation in [`OrchardCoreUITestExecutorConfiguration`](../Services/OrchardCoreUITestExecutorConfiguration.cs).
+It is an important property if you want to run your UI tests in parallel, check out the inline documentation in [`OrchardCoreUITestExecutorConfiguration`](../Services/OrchardCoreUITestExecutorConfiguration.cs).

 ## <a name="multi-process"></a>Multi-process test execution